 Multiple issues in the underlying literature confound learning about urban mitigation solutions.
 First, cities are known for their conceptual challenges, including how to systematise urban physical boundaries for comparison 13,15, or select topics that are ‘urban’ and not simply general social or global processes 2.
-Second, there is a supposed bias towards conducting cases in the global North 2.
+Second, there is a supposed bias towards conducting cases in the global North and excluding the urban experiences of the global South 2.
 Third, the published literature on climate change is following an exponential growth trend 16 and the urban mitigation field is no exception 1.
-Scientists are no longer capable to closely keep track of developments in their field.
-This raises the risk that attention will only be paid to highly visible, contentious, or successful examples of urban climate change mitigation – overlooking failures and their opportunities for learning, insights for small and medium-sized cities, where much of the population growth is expected to take place 16,17, or studies situated in the global South.
+Scientists are no longer capable of tracking developments in their field, raising the risk that attention will only be paid to highly visible, contentious, or successful examples of urban climate change mitigation – overlooking failures and their opportunities for learning, as well as insights from poorly studied locations and contexts.
 Finally, the case study format itself is open to questions of academic rigour and a perceived lack of generalisability, despite its potential for explanatory power and empirical richness 17.

 Here we take stock of the case study research on urban mitigation so far, assessing the extent to which these issues remain unresolved and suggest ways forward.
 Our analysis focuses on three questions: (1) which types of cities do we know about, in terms of population size and global region?
 (2) What mitigation topics do we know about, for which cities?
-And (3), what secondary analysis is there of the urban case study research?
-We identify a rich and varied literature of urban case studies, albeit one with regional and topic biases, and highlight the lack of secondary analysis and learning on these studies.
+And (3), what comparative or secondary analysis is there of the urban case study research?
+Overall we identify a rich and varied literature of urban case studies, albeit one with regional and topic biases, and a distinct lack of learning on these studies.

-We obtain a sample of urban mitigation articles using a search query that combines synonyms for “urban” and “mitigation” in the Web of Science and Scopus literature databases (see methods).
+To obtain a sample of urban mitigation articles we use a search query that combines synonyms for “urban” and “mitigation” in the Web of Science and Scopus literature databases (see methods).
 Our interpretation of case study research is straightforward: if an article mentions a city name in the abstract or title, we assume it is a case study located in the city (or cities) mentioned.
-We use the Geonames database of geographic locations to identify city names.
-Of the approximately 12,918 articles identified in WOS and Scopus using our query, 3,440 directly refer to a city in the abstract or title.
-Double counting where an article mentions multiple cities, we obtain 4,730 case studies.
-We extract citation information from these databases, in order to observe which types of cities are well referenced in the literature, dividing citations equally among cities in double-counted articles.

-Urban case studies are biased towards large and mega cities
+Urban case studies are biased towards large cities and the global North

 Urban form and infrastructures shape energy use and greenhouse gas emissions on a time-scale of decades to centuries.
 With the window on 1.5°C rapidly closing it is hence essential to immediately initiate transformations in well-developed cities – and to guide emerging cities towards compact, low-carbon urban forms prepared for deep decarbonisation 18,19.
 Global urban population data suggests priorities: the largest segment of the world’s urban population currently resides in small Asian cities (SI Text Figure 5); while looking forward to 2030, the fastest urban growth will take place in Africa (SI Text Figure 6) 18,20.
 These are precisely the cities on which we lack case study research.